Medical expert of the article

 Treatment of bacterial conjunctivitis and keratitis

-In acute conjunctivitis, presumably caused by dangerous pathogens (gonococcus, Pseudomonas aeruginosa), treatment is started immediately, without waiting for a laboratory confirmation of the diagnosis, since a delay of 1-2 days can lead to the development of the corneal ulcer up to its perforation.
-The eye of the child with conjunctivitis is not covered with a bandage to prevent the emergence of conditions favorable for the reproduction of bacteria.
+In acute conjunctivitis, presumably caused by dangerous pathogens (gonococcus, pseudomonas aeruginosa), treatment begins immediately, without waiting for laboratory confirmation of the diagnosis, since a delay of 1-2 days can lead to the development of a corneal ulcer up to its perforation.
+The eye of a child with conjunctivitis is not covered with a bandage to prevent the occurrence of conditions favorable for the proliferation of bacteria.

 Treatment of bacterial conjunctivitis and keratitis

-With acute staphylococcal conjunctivitis, local antibacterial drugs are prescribed: picloxidine, fusidic acid, tobramycin, chloramphenicol 0.25% (with inefficiency 0.3% drop), ofloxacin, ciprofloxacin or lomefloxacin 3-4 times a day, eye ointment (tetracycline, erythromycin or ofloxacin) 2-3 times a day.
+For acute staphylococcal conjunctivitis, local antibacterial drugs are prescribed: picloxidine, fusidic acid, tobramycin, chloramphenicol 0.25% (if ineffective - 0.3% drops), ofloxacin, ciprofloxacin or lomefloxacin 3-4 times a day, eye ointment (tetracycline, erythromycin or ofloxacin) 2-3 times a day.